chaps-io/gush/README.md

 `payloads` is a hash containing outputs from all parent jobs, where job class names are the keys.

 **Note:** `payloads` will only contain outputs of the job's ancestors.
-So if job `A` depends on `B` and `C`, the `paylods` hash will look like this:
+So if job `A` depends on `B` and `C`, the `payloads` hash will look like this:

 ```ruby
 {